TomasHubelbauer/solar/README.md

 - [ ] Get the battery gauge delivered

+The solar panel produces 135 W at peak sun cover.
+Assuming a four hour peak sun cover, that's 540 Wh in a day.
+The battery capacity is 200 Ah * 12 V = 2400 Wh.
+This means we can replenish 20 % of the battery capacity every day.
+I am powering three 5 W car bulbs for 24 hours a day off it currently.
+That's 15 W a day.
+Disconnected from the solar panel and at full capacity, the battery could power this load for 2400 Wh / 15 W = 160 h = 6 days.
+In a day, the full 24 hours, the bulbs consume 15 W * 24 h = 360 Wh.
+Since the panel produces 540 Wh in ideal conditions and around 380 Wh with the 70 % factor, its production should just about cover this load consumption each day.
+Theoretically, the system should be able to run continuously forever, then.

+Yet, it died after less than a week, almost exactly as if the battery was not even charging in the first place.

+- [ ] Figure out what happened with the charge controller once I am at the barn

+With the four new panels in 4s1p I'd be getting 800 W * 4 h = 3200 Wh a day.
+With the 70 % factor, that's 2240 Wh.
+The battery capacity is 2400 Wh so the new system should be able to cycle or very close to cycle the battery every day.

+And if that turns out to be correct and working, I should be able to use those 2400 W each day across various loads including a 12 V DC to 230 V AC inverter.

 | Image | Name | Link |
 |-|-|-|
 | ![](viking-135wp.png) | Viking SCM135 135 Wp | [viking-scm135] |